 The IORP II Directive sets common standards ensuring the soundness of occupational pensions and better protects pension scheme members and beneficiaries, by means of among others: (i) new governance requirements, (ii) new rules on IORPs’ own risk assessment, (iii) new requirements to use a depositary, and (iv) enhanced powers for supervisors.

-The final text of the so-called IORP II Directive was published in the Official Journal of the European Union on 23 December 2016 (you can find the text and all language versions here).
+The final text of the IORP II Directive was published in the Official Journal of the European Union on 23 December 2016.
+You can find the text and all language versions of the IORP II Directive here (and the original IORP Directive here).

 The new rules entered into force on 12 January 2017 and according to the Article 66 of the IORP II Directive Member States shall bring into force the laws, regulations and administrative provisions necessary to comply with the Directive by 24 months after its entry into force (in other words by 13 January 2019).